jrsupplee/SimplenoteSync/README.md

 * Not installing Crypt::SSLeay

-* Errors in the "simplenotesyncrc" file
+* Errors in the ".simplenotesyncrc" file

 Optionally, you can enable or disable writing changes to either the local directory or to the Simplenote web server.
 For example, if you